 The School of Social Work offers undergraduate and graduate degree programs of study.
 The undergraduate professional social work degree is a bachelor of science (B.S.) in social work.
 The curriculum incorporates instruction in five professional foundation areas: social welfare policy and services, human behavior in the social environment, research, social work practice, and field practicum.
 Instruction in these areas builds upon liberal arts preparation in the humanities, the social and behavioral sciences, and the natural sciences.

-The advanced standing program is available only to people who have graduated within the past 10 years from an undergraduate social work program accredited by the Council on Social Work Education, and who earned a minimum cumulative GPA of 3.0 in all social work course work.
+The advanced standing program is available only to people who have graduated within the past 10 years from an undergraduate social work program that is accredited by a recognized regional accredited association, and who earned a minimum cumulative GPA of 3.0 in all social work course work.
 Eligible students are granted advanced standing of 24 credits and complete 36 credits of graduate study as a full-time or part-time matriculated student in the School of Social Work.
 GREs are not required for admissions into this program.

-Students pursuing majors in other areas of study may choose a social welfare minor.
+Students pursuing majors in other areas of study may choose a social justice minor.
 The minor program requires the completion of 18 credits.
 To declare a minor, students must have a minimum cumulative GPA of 2.5 and submit a Declaration of Minor form to the social welfare minor program or the director of the baccalaureate social work program, their faculty advisors, and the dean’s office of their home colleges.
 A limit of 3 transfer credits may be applied with permission.

 Military Culture & Mental Health Practice